Spatio-Visual Fusion-Based Person Re-Identification for Overhead Fisheye Images: CONCLUSIONS

 We proposed a multi-feature PRID framework for time-synchronized fisheye cameras with overlapping fields of view.
 To the best of our knowledge, this is the first work that explores combining appearance- and location-based features for PRID.
 A key technical contribution of our work is a novel probabilistic feature-fusion methodology for identity matching.

-Our experiments show that methods which utilize location information have a high matching accuracy.
-However, this requires knowledge of camera parameters, distance between cameras and the camera installation height.
+Our experiments show that methods which utilize location information have a high identity-matching accuracy.
+However, this requires knowledge of camera parameters (both intrinsic and extrinsic).
 In some scenarios, this information may not be available.
-Appearance-based methods, on the other hand, do not make use of such information and can be applied to any room and any camera.
-However, as our experiments show, methods that make use of purely appearance-based features for PRID have a large performance gap compared to those that make use of location-based features.
-Still, appearance-based features are valuable and do provide a significant boost to the matching performance when combined with location-based features.
+Appearance-based methods, on the other hand, do not make use of such information and can be applied to any camera type and any camera-layout topology.
+However, such methods lag performance-wise behind those that use location-based features.
+Still, appearance-based features are valuable and do provide a boost to the identity-matching performance (and to a lesser degree people-counting performance) when combined with location-based features.
 Clearly, there is still much room for improvement in appearance-based PRID using overhead fisheye cameras.
 We hope our work will inspire more research in this direction.

 { }